uncultivate/uncultivate.github.io/_posts/2021-03-01-Uncovering the hidden beauty of fungi.md

 [^3]: Azcón-Aguilar, C. et.
 Al. Analysis of the mycorrhizal potential in the rhizosphere of representative plant species from desertiﬁcation-threatened Mediterranean shrublands.
 Applied Soil Ecology 22, 29-37 (2003).
 [^4]: Gosling, P. et al, Arbuscular mycorrhizal fungi and organic farming.
 Agriculture, Ecosystems & Environment, Volume 133, 17-35 (2006).
 [^5]: Klinsukon, C., et.
 Al, Colonization by arbuscular mycorrhizal fungi improves salinity tolerance of eucalyptus (Eucalyptus camaldulensis) seedlings, Nature Scientific Reports, 11:4362 (2021).
+[^6]: Chapman, Arthur D. Numbers of Living Species in Australia and the World.
+2nd edition.
+Australian Government, Department of the Environment, Water, Heritage and the Arts (2009).